JaneliaSciComp/fileglancer-docs/src/content/docs/workflows/file-conversion.md

 - Solution: Check the jobs page for status updates
 - Contact technical staff if no progress updates are visible
 - Consider if the dataset size or complexity requires additional processing time

-## Integration with Research Workflows

-### Publication Preparation

-- Request conversions to standard formats for data sharing
-- Ensure metadata compliance with publication requirements
-- Create data links for converted datasets to include in publications

-### Analysis Pipeline Integration

-- Convert data to formats optimized for your analysis tools
-- Request specific parameter settings that match your pipeline requirements
-- Coordinate conversion timing with analysis project schedules

-### Collaboration Support

-- Convert data to formats that collaborators can easily access
-- Request conversions that facilitate data sharing across institutions
-- Ensure converted data works with collaborators' analysis environments

 The file conversion system in Fileglancer provides professional data conversion services while maintaining the integrity and accessibility of your scientific imaging data.
 Use it as a reliable way to prepare your data for analysis, sharing, and long-term preservation.